Debt & Credit Help Credit Score & Repair

 3. Can’t answer questions: Be wary of companies that can’t answer simple questions or provide details about their services.
 Ask a few questions to get a sense of whether you’re speaking with a legitimate organization.

 4. Provides misinformation and isn’t forthcoming: Scam outfits sometimes tell their customers not to contact the credit bureaus because only they can do that.
 That’s misinformation and a solid indication to walk away.
 A legit company should also inform you of your legal rights.
-For example, it should inform you of your right to a written contract containing the details of your arrangement and your right to cancel your contract within three business days.
+For example, they should inform you of your right to a written contract containing the details of your arrangement and your right to cancel your contract within three business days.

 5. Asks you to misrepresent information: Run, don’t walk, from any company that advises you to create a “new” credit identity to obtain a new credit report.